naufalrandhika88/The_Entrepreneur-1/README.md

 | FETCH       | /api/feature/create-forum  |
 | METHOD      | POST |
 | Description | Endpoint used for create forum |

+Please use email with @admin.tes to grant Admin role.

 Request Body
 ```